-Building permits are required for changes of use, new construction, additions, and alterations of commercial space, multi-family or single-family residences, or changes to an interior or exterior that will require construction, demolition, or rehabilitation of the space.
+Building permits are required for changes of use, new construction, additions or alterations of commercial space, multi-family or single-family residences, as well as, changes to an interior or exterior that will require construction, demolition, or rehabilitation of the space.
 This includes any electrical, plumbing, air-conditioning, heating, or other work.
 Obtaining permits assures that the work meets the Florida Building Code and all applicable regulations.
 The permit process offers the opportunity to have the plans reviewed by professional staff and includes inspections by certified experts who will make sure that the work is safely and professionally completed.
 The Building Division is here to answer your questions and can be contacted at (407) 260-3464 or click here to visit the Building Division's webpage.

 Register Your Business (State Licensing)